-The register map of the TLV320AlC3101 actually consists of two pages of registers, with each page containing 128 registers.
+The register map of the TLV320AlC3106 actually consists of multiple pages of registers, with each page containing 128 registers.
 The register at address zero on each page is used as a page-control register, and writing to this register determines the active page for the device.
-All subsequent read/write operations access the page that is active at the time, unless a register write is performed to change the active page.
-The active page defaults to page 0 on device reset.
+All subsequent read/write operations will access the page that is active at the time, unless a register write is performed to change the active page.
+Only two pages of registers are implemented in this product, with the active page defaulting to page 0 upon device reset.

-For example, at device reset, the active page defaults to page 0, and thus all register read/write operations for addresses 1 to 127 access registers in page 0.
+For example, at device reset, the active page defaults to page 0, and thus all register read/write operations for addresses 1 to 127 will access registers in page 0.
 If registers on page 1 must be accessed, the user must write the 8-bit sequence 0x01 to register 0, the page control register, to change the active page from page 0 to page 1.

-After this write, it is recommended that the user also read back the page control register, to ensure the change in page control has occurred properly.
-Future read/write operations to addresses 1 to 127 now access registers in page 1.
-When page-0 registers must be accessed again, the user writes the 8-bit sequence 0x00 to register 0, the page control register, to change the active page back to page 0.
-After a recommended read of the page control register, all further read/write operations to addresses 1 to 127 access page-0 registers again.
+After this write, it is recommended the user also read back the page control register, to safely ensure the change in page control has occurred properly.
+Future read/write operations to addresses 1 to 127 will now access registers in page 1.
+When page 0 registers must be accessed again, the user writes the 8-bit sequence 0x00 to register 0, the page control register, to change the active page back to page 0.
+After a recommended read of the page control register, all further read/write operations to addresses 1 to 127 will now access page 0 registers again.